v2hazeAD/tiktok-viewbot/README.md

 ## Usage

-To get started, simply clone this repository and enter your video ID in the configuration file.
+To get started, enter your video ID in the configuration file.

 ## Purchase More Views / The Software